Reading Goals – 2024

 Chainsaw Man Vol #2 Tatsuki Fujimoto

-Chainsaw Man follows Denji who has a demon named Pochita living inside of him.
+Chainsaw Man follows Denji, who has a demon named Pochita living inside of him.
 Chainsaw Man follows Denji’s adventures in demon hunting.

 For the remaining months of the year, I want to have more of a TBR type of plan for November and December.
-I’m also writing out a few 2024 reading goals as well since 2023 was a little bit of a wash when it comes to hitting my reading goals.
+I’m also writing out a few 2024 reading goals, as well, since 2023 was a little bit of a wash when it comes to hitting my reading goals.

 Europe Comics Haul